okdshin/NeuOld/README.md

 Neu
 ===

-Neu is C++ library for DNN using OpenCL.
+Neu is a C++ library for DNN using OpenCL.